boltcard/bolt-nfc-android-app/README.md

 11. connect android phone to USB and enable USB debugging on phone.
 12. in the terminal type $npx react-native start
 13. Register an app key for the Taplinx SDK library on https://inspire.nxp.com/mifare/
-14. Add app key to ./android/app/src/main/java/com/lightningnfcapp/Constants.java
+14. Rename .env-example to .env and set the Mifare package key in this file
 15. open another terminal in same dir and type $npx react-native run-android

 # Usage